Akasaka International Law, Patent & Accounting Office.

 • Low Cost Awareness for Rework

-Users often assume rework is an obligation and underestimate its impact on costs and timelines.
+Users assume rework is free.
+They forget the impact on cost and time.

 Why Does This Happen?